dinasv/CSBFinder/README.md

 installation folder (also can be downloaded from [here](https://github.com/dinasv/CSBFinder/tree/master/input)).

-The functional description of gene orthology groups will appear in the legend (User Interface) or in the output catalog file (when clicking on the "Save" button in the User Interface, or when executing via Command Line).
+The functional description of gene orthology groups will appear in the legend (User Interface) or in the output catalog file (when choosing "Export" in the User Interface, or when executing via Command Line).

 You can also use a custom file of your own.
 See instructions below.